Tagline: You have the right to remain silent. Forever.

 Frank McCrae: You’re tryin’ to tell me two kids did this?

-Maniac Cop‘s Matt Cordell is a Frankenstein’s monster of modern horror icons, a beast whose brutal shenanigans are likely to please genre fans no end.
+Maniac Cop‘s Matt Cordell is a Frankenstein’s monster of modern horror icons, a beast whose brutal shenanigans will please genre fans no end.
 Add to this an eerie theme of lullaby menace and you have all the ingredients for a horror classic.
 A harshly overlooked addition to the slasher canon which fully deserves the cult status it would later achieve.